Irisansan/Simple-Lachesis/GoLachesis/README.md

 - To get the highest events by individual validators observed by adding event: we need to iterate vectors of highest observed events of direct children of the newly added event and find maximum for each validatorId.

 - To get the lowest events by individual validators which do observe the adding event: when adding a new event, we need to update the LowestObserving vector of all its parents and also their parents.
+As soon as it achieves an event, which has LowestObserving already set for validator of the new event, we don't update it and ignore its parents.

 **store.go**
 it stores all events, validators, frames and Atropos.